Trio charged of capital murder, Abilene woman with a 20-week unborn child

 The victim, described as a white female in her mid-twenties was 20 weeks pregnant.
 She was found inside the home unresponsive and suffering from apparent trauma to her body.

-Emergency Medical Services attempted to revive her but failed.
+Emergency Medical Services attempted to revive her but was unable to due to sustained trauma.
 She died in the hospital along with the unborn child.

 Detectives detained and questioned three individuals: